What is a popliteal cyst?

 - rheumatoid arthritis

-- other knee conditions that cause inflammation of the joint
+- other knee conditions that cause joint inflammation

 Since the knee is a complicated joint, it can be injured easily.
-According to the American Academy of Orthopedic Surgeons, about 19.4 million Americans saw their doctors about a knee problem in 2003, making it the most common reason for seeing an orthopedic specialist (AAOS).
+According to the American Academy of Orthopedic Surgeons (AAOS), about 10.4 million Americans saw their doctors about a knee problem in 2010, making it the most common reason for seeing an orthopedic specialist.
 Such injuries may cause the inflammation that leads to a popliteal cyst.

 You may not feel any pain with a popliteal cyst.
 In some cases, you may not notice it at all.
 If you do experience symptoms, they might include: